kahhian/keiis/README.md

 Work in progress

-#### 1. Install ffmepg through the first link, then follow the steps in the second link:
+#### 1. Follow the steps in the second link on how to install ffmepg through the first link:

 #### https://ffmpeg.org/download.html